Women in Cages: Plot

-Carol "Jeff" Jeffries (Jennifer Gan) is set up by her boyfriend, Rudy (Charlie Davao).
+Carol "Jeff" Jeffries is set up by her boyfriend, Rudy.
 Jeff does not realize that Rudy runs a ship-board prostitution, gambling, and drug dealing empire.
 Rudy sees the heat closing in on him and stashes his illegal goods in Jeff's purse.

-Thrown into a harsh prison where the inmates are kept barefoot and subjected to hard labor and sadistic punishment, Jeff encounters Alabama (Pam Grier), a sadistic lesbian guard fond of torture.
-Cellmate Stokes (Roberta Collins) is a heroin addict who agrees to a plot against Jeff that will secure her more heroin.
-Another cellmate Sandy (Judy Brown) agrees to a plot to keep Jeff alive long enough to testify against Rudy & his syndicate so it could secure her own release.
-Their other cellmate Theresa (Sofia Moran) is Alabama's girlfriend.
+Thrown into a harsh prison where the inmates are kept barefoot and subjected to hard labor and sadistic punishment, Jeff encounters Alabama, a sadistic lesbian guard fond of torture.
+Cellmate Stokes is a heroin addict who agrees to a plot to kill Jeff that will secure her more heroin.
+Another cellmate, Sandy agrees to a plot to keep Jeff alive long enough to testify against Rudy & his syndicate so it could secure her own release.
+Their fourth cellmate Theresa, is Alabama's girlfriend, and gets special privileges.
 Jeff endures a horrible experience made worse by her cellmates as she struggles day to day.

 Finally realizing her boyfriend is not helping her, Jeff hopes to escape through the jungle.
 She then learns that local poachers are paid to track and kill escapees, who inevitably become lost in the wilds surrounding the prison.

-When Theresa falls out of favor with Alabama and loses her privileged position in the cell block, escape becomes an attractive option to her.
-Theresa reveals that she knows the jungle well and can obtain outside help.
-Despite the fact that one of her three cellmates had previously agreed to a covert plot again Jeff, all three of them accompany her on the escape.